 Getting to Machu Picchu on your own

 Using combis (buses) in order to get from Cusco to Machu Picchu is the cheapest, but also the longest, option.
-It is recommended for people that have real budget constraints, such as students, and that have planned at least two days to visit Machu Picchu.
+It is recommended for people that have real budget constraints, such as students.
+Also for those that have planned at least two days to visit Machu Picchu.

 In order to get to Machu Picchu, you have to pass by Aguas Calientes, a small town right under Machu Picchu that has several hostels and restaurants.
-Before getting to Aguas Calientes, you have to pass by Hydroelectrica, the last town accessible by road before Machu Picchu, and six hours drive from Cusco.
+Before getting to Aguas Calientes, you have to pass by Hidroeléctrica.
+This is the last town accessible by road before Machu Picchu, and six hours drive from Cusco.

-If you want to do the entire trip on your own, you can take different buses from Cusco in order to get to Hydroelectrica.
-First, you have to take a collective bus (combi) from Cusco to Santa Maria, which lasts for about 5 hours and will cost between 15 and 30 soles ($5 to $10 US dollars).
+If you want to do the entire trip on your own, you can take different buses from Cusco in order to get to Hidroeléctrica.
+First, you have to take a collective bus (combi) from Cusco to Santa María, which lasts for about 5 hours and will cost between 15 and 30 soles.
+In US dollars it would be from $5 to $10.
 Then, from Santa María, you have to take another combi until Santa Teresa, which takes approximately 1h30 min and will cost around 6-7 soles ($2 US dollars).
-Finally, from Santa Teresa, you can get a taxi until Hydroelectrica, which is a 20-minute ride and shouldn’t cost more than 10 soles ($3 US dollars).
+Finally, from Santa Teresa, you can get a taxi until Hidroeléctrica.
+It is a 20-minute long ride and shouldn’t cost more than 10 soles ($3 US dollars).

-Another option to get to Hydroelectrica is booking a tour in a tourism agency that will take you from Cusco to Hydroelectrica and that could even wait for you in Hydroelectrica the next day to get you back to Cusco.
-Depending on the number of persons you are booking the tour for, and how good you are at bargaining, the round-trip Cusco-Hydroelectrica will cost between 70 and 150 soles (between $20 and $40 US dollars).
+Another option to get to Hidroeléctrica is booking a tour in a tourism agency that will take you from Cusco to Hidroeléctrica.
+They also could even wait for you in there the next day to get you back to Cusco.
+Depending on the number of persons you are booking the tour for, and how good you are at bargaining, the round-trip Cusco-Hidroeléctrica will cost between 70 and 150 soles (between $20 and $40 US dollars).
 This option is recommended if you want to have a cheap but not too complicated route.

-Once in Hydroelectrica, the only way to get to Aguas Calientes is by following the train tracks.
+Once in Hidroeléctrica, the only way to get to Aguas Calientes is by following the train tracks.
 It’s a 12 km long walk next to train tracks (so not the best road), but it’s very beautiful as you walk along a river and in the middle of the jungle.
 Depending on your physical conditions and speed, this takes between 1h30 min and 3 hours.
-You can also catch a train from Hydroelectrica to Aguas Calientes, which will cost around $20 US dollars, and takes approximately 30 min.
+You can also catch a train from Hidroeléctrica to Aguas Calientes.
+This will cost around $20 US dollars and takes approximately 30 min.

 As you might know, since 2017, there are time slots to enter Machu Picchu: the morning slot (6:00 am to 12:00 pm) or the afternoon slot (12:00 pm to 6:00 pm).
 As the route from Cusco to Machu Picchu is long if you’re not taking the train, it is often recommended to spend at least one night in Aguas Calientes.

-To reach Machu Picchu once in Aguas Calientes, there are two options: walking up 1,000 steps (which takes between 1 and 2 hours) or taking the bus.
+To reach Machu Picchu once in Aguas Calientes, there are two options.
+You can walk up 1,000 steps (which takes between 1 and 2 hours) or take the bus.
 Walking up the stairs is the cheapest option, but also the most physical-demanding one as the stairs are very high and the heat can make it difficult.
 Also, if you’ve booked a ticket to do the Machu Picchu Mountain, keep in mind that it includes another 2,760 steps to reach the top of the mountain.
 As for the bus, it costs $12 US dollars one way for a foreign adult and takes 30 mins to get to the destination.
-However, you need to be at the bus station at least one hour in advance as everyone will be waiting in a queue to get on it.
+However, you need to be at the bus station for at least one hour in advance as everyone will be waiting in a queue to get on it.

 Exploring Machu Picchu

 It is entirely possible to explore the ruins by yourself, yet we would always recommend you to take a guided tour of the site.
-A little while ago, a team member from Traveling and Living in Peru visited the ruins and encountered many aimless tourists who had wished they had paid the minimal fee for a guided tour.
+A little while ago, a team member from Traveling and Living in Peru visited the ruins.
+They encountered many aimless tourists who had wished they had paid the minimal fee for a guided tour.

 You can either go for a group tour by contacting one of the numerous agencies in the nearby towns or you can ask your hotel to arrange a group tour with a private guide.
-Moreover, you will find lots of guides waiting outside the entrance, most of whom are fairly proficient in English.
-Make sure to bargain with them to get a decent rate.
+Moreover, you will find lots of guides waiting outside the entrance.
+Most of them are fairly proficient in English and make sure to bargain with them to get a decent rate.